kitkav/Homework7/README.md

-# Homework7
+# Hwork7

-CS 473 HW 7 By Kavit Meghpara
+By Kavit Meghpara